1973 Indianapolis 500

-The race was scheduled for Monday May 28, but was aborted due to a major accident at the start.
-Driver David "Salt" Walther was critically injured and numerous spectators in the track boxes and first few rows of the Paddock grandstands with burns, required hospitalization, some in critical condition; with the blast of heat felt as much as 100 yards away.
-Although it doesn't show up on the TV broadcasts and films, the fireball actually was a somewhat bluish flame, from eyewitness accounts.
-Also, rain mercifully washed out the day during the red flag period, as two vertical stanchions of the outside catchfence were broken and needed to be repaired before any racing could resume.
-Rain also washed out any chance to hold the race on Tuesday May 29 as well.
-Only a fraction of the typical Indy crowd arrived to watch the race by the time it was run on Wednesday May 30; and in fact since schools were closed in Speedway and within a few miles around west Indianapolis due to traffic, many hundreds of schoolkids and parents were bussed in to fill the grandstands for free.
+The race was scheduled for Monday May 28, but was aborted by a red flag because of a major accident collecting multiple cars at the start.
+Driver David "Salt" Walther was critically injured and numerous spectators in the track boxes and first few rows of the Paddock grandstands suffered burns from a fireball resulting from the accident.
+Multiple spectators required hospitalization, and some were left in critical condition; with the blast of heat felt as much as 100 yards away.
+Two vertical stanchions of the outside catchfence were broken, and a lengthy segment of the fence needed to be repaired before any racing could resume.
+Before the repairs could be completed, rain began to fall, and washed out the rest of the day.
+Rain also washed out any chance to hold the race on Tuesday May 29.
+Only a fraction of the typical Indy crowd arrived to watch the race by the time it was run on Wednesday May 30; and in fact since schools were closed in Speedway and within a few miles around west Indianapolis due to traffic, many hundreds of schoolkids and parents were bused in to fill the grandstands for free.

-The Wednesday race suffered two separate fatal accidents.
-The first involved driver David "Swede" Savage; the second, Armando Teran, a pit crew member for Graham McRae, the STP teammate to Savage, when Teran stepped out into the pit lane and was hit by a safety truck going in the wrong direction.
-Both occurred at lap 59 of the race.
+The race on Wednesday suffered two separate fatal accidents.
+On lap 59, driver David "Swede" Savage suffered a violent and fiery crash coming out of turn four.
+Savage died from complications of his injuries on July 2.
+The second fatality involved Armando Teran, a pit crew member for Graham McRae (a teammate to Savage).
+In the aftermath of Savage's crash, Teran stepped out into the pit lane and was struck by a safety truck going in the opposite direction.
 Owing to the tragic circumstances, relentless weather problems, rain-shortened finish, and overall glum mood during the month, the 1973 race is widely considered the worst year for the running of the Indianapolis 500.
 In contemporary accounts, the race had been called "jinxed" by Dan Gurney, Chris Economaki, and Jim McKay.
 Statistically, it was the track's deadliest month of May since 1937.

 National media opinions, as well as those from team owners and crew, were highly critical in the aftermath of the race, focusing mainly on inadequate safety measures.
 The circumstances led to sweeping rule changes by USAC, some made effective for the Schaefer 500 at Pocono Raceway four weeks later.
 Numerous safety improvements were made to the Indianapolis Motor Speedway track itself that were completed for 1974.

 Off the track, the Speedway had completed construction of its first VIP Suites outside of turn two.
 Following in the footsteps of Ontario Motor Speedway, Indianapolis becomes the second major racing facility to feature luxury boxes.